Use VLM-enhanced ICR when you need higher extraction accuracy on complex documents.

-Nutrient Java SDK handles VLM-enhanced ICR engine configuration, AI model orchestration, and structured JSON generation.
-With the SDK, you don’t need to worry about:
+Nutrient Java SDK handles VLM-enhanced configuration, model orchestration, and JSON output generation.

 • Configuring hybrid processing modes combining local ICR with VLM enhancement